Processing multiple texts

 or edsnlp.data.from_*

-return a lazy collection, that we can iterate over or complete with more operations.
+return a stream, that we can iterate over or complete with more operations.
 To apply the model on our collection of documents, we can simply do:

 docs = docs.map_pipeline(nlp)